Birds afterlife journey

 This mythological sun travel with its helpers appears in numerous rockart in the Negev Desert.
 From the rockart patination color, they can be dated to Bronze time.
-Fig.3 is such an example: It shows a falling horse with a rider, which is a sign of death probably in a battle.
+Fig.3 is such an example, taken from the post image: It shows a falling horse with a rider without legs, which is a sign of death probably in a battle.
 The birds (tri fingered symbols) are taking the fallen hero soul into the afterlife journey with the sun.

 Fig.3 A Negev Desert rockart with tri fingered symbols and its stick image.
 1 – unknown meaning.
 2 – ibex sign of fertility, 3 – a fallen horse with an anthropomorphic figure.
 4 – sun with tri fingered symbol attached.
 5 – three-fingered symbol.
 6 – three-fingered symbol

-Fig.4 is a rockart from the Negev Desert that explains the main post image.
-We can see here the entire process of the soul’s sun boat journey to the afterworld and back.
+Fig.4 is a rockart from the Negev Desert illustrating the entire process of the soul’s sun boat journey to the afterworld and back.

 Fig.4 A Negev Desert rockart : afterworld journey (photo razi yahel) .

-The travel begins at night, on the right side, as the moon (image 1) indicates.
-The large bird (image 4) with long legs and strong neck loads the sun boat with souls (the sticks figures in image 2).
-The boat travels in the afterworld and offloads the souls into what looks like an egg with an opening, which turns later into seeds (the dots in the egg left side).
-On the left side, we can see the sun boat (image 5) continues to travel back empty during the day as the sun (image 6) indicates.
+The travel begins at night, on the right side, as the moon (symbol 1) indicates.
+The large bird (symbol 4) with long legs and strong neck loads the sun boat with souls (the sticks figures in symbol 2).
+The boat travels in the afterworld and offloads the souls into what looks like an egg with an opening (symbol 3), which turns later into seeds (the dots in the egg left side).
+On the left side, we can see the sun boat (symbol 5) continues to travel back empty during the day as the sun (symbol 6) indicates.
 The souls in the egg turn to seeds and are waiting for rebirth.
 At the egg bottom, you can see a detached stick figure with head and arms ( looking closely), which marks the culmination of the whole process with a newborn emerging from the egg.